hckiang/slopen/README.md

 ## Configuration

-`slopen` scans through 'rules' in `~/.slopenrc` one-by-one to decide which command to use to open a file.
+`slopen` scans through the 'rules' in `~/.slopenrc` one-by-one to decide which command to use to open a file.
 Each rule should look like